patnr/nbhooks/README.md

     args: [--meta, pin_output]  # Optional WHITELIST of metadata keys (you can use regex)
 ```

-## Hooks

-### nb-ensure-clean
+## Hook: nb-ensure-clean

-Use this hook to prevent commiting "dirty" notebooks, i.e. notebooks which contain:
+Use this hook to prevent committing "dirty" notebooks, i.e. notebooks which contain:

 * outputs
 * execution counts
-* blacklisted metadata keys (you have to define the blacklist,
-  see sample config)
+* blacklisted metadata keys (you have to define the blacklist, see sample config)

 ## Changes since fork

 Since the fork from [here](https://gitlab.com/iamlikeme/nbhooks),

-the code has been restructured.
+* the code has been restructured.
-It now also checks for

-* Uncommendted `show_answer` occurences.
+* it checks for uncommented `show_answer` occurrences.
-* Ensure Colab stuff is not in master branch.

-And it automatically changes files to fix issues.
+* it automatically changes files to fix issues.

 ## Development